pipter/basicRAT/README.md

 # basicRAT

-This is a cross-platform Python 2.7.x Remote Access Trojan (RAT).
+This is a cross-platform Python 3.6.x Remote Administration Tool (RAT).
 Currently still a work in progress, and gets hacked on as time allows.
 See the `binaries/` folder for prebuilt client executables.

 **Disclaimer: This RAT is for research purposes only, and should only be used on authorized systems.
 Accessing a computer system or network without authorization or explicit permission is illegal.**